-At the time of the 1871 census Ward (64) is described as a coal merchant employing twenty men and three boys, as well as a Justice of the Peace of the City of Oxford.
-Six of his children are still at home at 41 St Giles’ Street: Ann (36), Sarah (31), Eliza (29), Edith (23), and Alice (21), plus Arthur (18), who was an articled clerk to a solicitor.
-They have a cook, a domestic servant, and a housemaid.
+At the time of the 1871 census Ward (64) was described as a coal merchant employing twenty men and three boys, as well as serving as a Justice of the Peace of the City of Oxford.
+Six of his children were still at home at 41 St Giles’ Street: Ann (36), Sarah (31), Eliza (29), Edith (23), and Alice (21), plus Arthur (18), who was an articled clerk to a solicitor.
+They had a cook, a domestic servant, and a housemaid.

-Ward’s wife Harriet died at the age of 67 and was buried at St Mary Magdalen Church on 26 July 1876.
+Ward’s wife Harriet Ward died at the age of 67 and was buried in the ward family vault in St Mary Magdalen churchyard on 26 July 1876.

-By the time of the 1881 census William Ward was a widower of 74.
-Described as a J.P. and a coal merchant, he was still living at 41 St Giles Street with his five unmarried daughters: Ann (46), Sarah (41), Eliza (39), Edith (33), and Alice (31), and their three female servants.
+At the time of the 1881 census William Ward was a widower of (74), described as a J.P. and a coal merchant, was still living at 41 St Giles Street with his five unmarried daughters: Ann (46), Sarah (41), Eliza (39), Edith (33), and Alice (31), plus their three female servants.

 In 1885 Ward gave to the City the drinking fountain that stands at the junction of Walton Well and Southmoor Roads (shown below left in Jackson’s Oxford Journal of 3 August 1889 and below right in 2004).